WPBeginner

 Adding new users and authors to your WordPress website

-There are 3 ways to add new users to your WordPress website.
+There are three ways to add new users to your WordPress website.
 You can add users manually, let users register themselves for free, or create a paid membership site where users pay to register.

-Here’s what we’re going to cover in this article.
+Here is what we’re going to cover in this article.
 Simply click on the quick links to jump straight to the section you need.

 Manually Adding a New User or Author to Your Website